From understanding expenses to starting a limited company, our downloadable business guides can help you.

 Include what you need and stick to that – don’t let complicated communications slow down responses from clients and suppliers.

 It’s sometimes an inevitability that your cashflow is going to dry up or encounter some troubles, especially in this turbulent financial climate.
-It’s therefore best to lay down as many safeguards as possible.
+So it’s best to lay down as many safeguards as possible.
 Small businesses are particularly at risk from a sudden cashflow shortfall, so make sure you’re prepared!
+Trying to keep a financial buffer, some rainy day money, is as important for small businesses as it is in your personal life.

 A good way to ensure you have a constant flow of cash is to encourage clients to pay ahead of schedule.
 Providing discounts or credit for early payments is going to make it very appealing for clients to do so.
 How much should you discount?
 Calculate how much the average late payment costs you, and work from there.